stefanreuther/c2ng/README.txt

   - server address (you can leave this blank)
   A new entry will appear representing that account.
 You can enter it like a normal folder to browse your games; you will be asked for your password the first time you do that in a session.
+Also, c2ng will ask you for a game directory where to place local files.
+If you choose the default, c2ng will store the files in your user profile.

   Use arrow keys and [Enter] to browse.
 After entering a game, you will see a screen with F1/F2/F3 buttons.
 Use these to select a ship,